newrelic/sidecar/README.md

 Monitoring It
 -------------

-The logging output is pretty verbose and contains lots of information about what's going on and what the current state is.
+The logging output is pretty (too?) verbose and contains lots of information about what's going on and what the current state is.
 Or you can use the web interface.

 Currently the web interface runs on port 7777 on each machine that runs `sidecar`.